appuio/component-openshift4-scheduling/README.md

 # Commodore Component: OpenShift4 Scheduler

-This is a [Commodore][commodore] Component for OpenShift4 Scheduler.
+This is a [Commodore][commodore] Component to configure OpenShift4 schedulers.

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see https://syn.tools.